leoniewgnr/DataScienceCheatsheets/README.md

-Sure, here's an updated README to include your third cheat sheet:

----

 # Data Science Interview Cheat Sheets 📚💻📈

 Hello there! 👋 Welcome to your ultimate resource for acing that Data Science interview!
 This repo has got you covered from business case scenarios to hands-on coding tasks.
 Whether you're a newbie or a seasoned data scientist, you'll find something useful here.